 In the figure below, you can see the confusion matrices obtained using a decision threshold of 0.5 (on the left) and 0.3 (on the right), leading respectively to Cohen’s Kappa of 0.890 and 0.898 on an undersampled dataset with the same number of legitimate and fraudulent transactions.
 As you can see from the confusion matrices, privileging the decision toward fraudulent transactions produces a few additional legitimate transactions mistaken as fraudulent as the price to pay for more fraudulent transactions correctly identified.

 To complete the training cycle, the model parameters could be optimized — as for all classification solutions.
 We have omitted this part in this case study, but it could easily be introduced.
 For a random forest, this means finding the optimal number of trees and tree depth for the best classification performance (D. Goldmann, "Stuck in the Nine Circles of Hell?
 Try Parameter Optimization and a Cup of Tea," KNIME Blog, 2018; Hyperparameter optimization).
 In addition, the prediction threshold could also be optimized.

 The workflow we used for training is therefore a very simple one with just a few nodes (Fig. 2): reading, partitioning, random forest training, random forest prediction generation, threshold application, and performance scoring.
-The workflow Fraud Detection: Model Training is available for free and can be downloaded from the KNIME Hub.

 Finally, when the model performance is acceptable by our standards, we can use it in production on real-world data.